tianhaosheng267/Nestly/README.md

 **Discover apartments, build a shortlist, and organize rental inquiries in one place.**

 Nestly is a full-stack Ruby on Rails application combining location-based apartment discovery with swipe-style browsing, saved favorites, property management, and tour requests.
-It began as a CSE 3901 course project and has since been extended with open-map search and a Gmail integration.

 ## Product workflow